If you have never boarded before, you’re about to have the experience of a lifetime.

 House events are an important aspect of boarding life.
 Houseparents take pupils out on trips to the theatre, cinema and bowling, and give them treats, just as a parent would.
 House-based activities take place every Wednesday evening and most Saturday evenings and staff support pupils when they are performing in concerts or plays or in sporting events.

-Some ninety boys and girls enter Christ’s Hospital each September into the Second Form (Year 7), with a smaller entry into Little Erasmus (Year 9).
+Some ninety boys and girls enter Christ’s Hospital each September into the Second Form (Year 7), with a smaller entry into Little Erasmus (Year 9) and Deps (Year 12).

 There are eight boarding houses for girls and eight for boys, from the ages of 11 to 17 years.
 Our final year pupils (Year 13) live in separate, mixed boarding houses called Grecians houses.